 Once you have your strategies defined, you can plan your success by using metrics and targets.
 Consider how to measure the success of business initiatives and create one or multiple metrics that are easy to monitor throughout the year.
 Each metric can then have monthly targets, either by calculating what it will take to reach your goal by the end of the year, or by creating a detailed action plan that has dates and impact expected for each step in the plan.
 Either way, you now have a way to track your progress.

 Remember the difference between business goals and budgets, and set a conservative representation of what you expect to achieve this year for each budget line.
 Understand your revenue goals and potential, and dial it back just a bit to be conservative.
 Look at your costs and estimate what you need them to be for you to hit that budgeted revenue and your profit targets.
 And, of course, closely manage your budget through the year.

 Now, Execute and Schedule Your Review Meetings

-All these business planning sessions are for naught if you don’t now implement your plans!
+All these annual business planning sessions are for naught if you don’t now implement your plans!
 How do you know if your results are on track?
 You set up regular progress review meetings.
-These progress reviews are often monthly or you could review your operational performance weekly.
-Start with your budget and make sure you are not falling short there.
+These progress reviews are often monthly, or you could review your operational performance weekly.
+Start with your budget and make sure you are not falling short.
 At Danaher, we considered the budget to be “the floor,” meaning results had to at least be better than that.
 Then, review the actual results versus your targets for each metric, as this will give you a sense of how you’re progressing toward achieving your strategic goals.

-A Case Study: Diagnostic Finds Millions in Value
+Case Study: Diagnostic Finds Millions in Value

 In our early interactions, we discovered that the company had years of continuous improvement training, and every team member had a command of the lean and six sigma processes and necessary language.
 We were happily surprised by the evidence of their past efforts, which included: